OluwadareLab/TADMaster/README.md

 ### STEP 1: Parameter Setting in tadmaster_visualize.py  script
 * Required Inputs are : Specify the `resolution`, `chromosome number`, and `job_path` of the job
-	* We have provided some default input assignment as an example for TADMaster Plus Job.
+	* We have provided some default input assignment as an example for TADMaster Plus Job visualization.

 ### STEP 2: Run the Visualize.py script